Yao Ramesar: 2010s

 In 2010, Ramesar worked on his yet-to-be-released third feature film, Stranger in Paradise, which involved a Chinese woman arriving in Barbados speaking only Mandarin.
 In 2014, Ramesar flew to South Africa to begin work on his next feature film, Shade, which centred on a young albino woman (Mathapelo Ditshego) from Soshanguve, South Africa, with dreams of becoming an R&B singer.

-Ramesar's next feature film, Haiti Bride, released in 2014, is the story of a Haitian-born woman who returns to her homeland to meet her husband who lost his memory after the 2010 Haiti earthquake.
-Shot entirely on location in Haiti, it was the first African diaspora / Caribbean feature film selected in the 2015 feature film competition at the Pan African Film & Television Festival, Africa's largest and oldest film festival, in Ouagadougou, Burkina Faso.
+Ramesar's next feature film, Haiti Bride, released in 2014, is the story of a Haitian-born woman who returns to her homeland to meet her husband, who lost his memory after the 2010 Haiti earthquake.
+Shot entirely on location in Haiti, it was the first African diaspora/Caribbean feature film selected in the 2015 feature film competition at the Pan African Film & Television Festival, Africa's largest and oldest film festival, in Ouagadougou, Burkina Faso.
 Ramesar was the first Caribbean filmmaker in the festival's history to compete for the prestigious Etalon de Yennenga award.

 Between the months of July to August 2015, he visited India, specifically Mumbai, Delhi, Agra and Goa, where he continued fostering partnerships with film schools, as well as researching film education and production infrastructures.
-He met and held discussions with the heads of film schools in Delhi – namely Jamia Millia (Central University), Delhi, and the Asian Academy of Media Studies Film School at Filmcity, New Delhi – towards establishing a relationship between their respective institutions, along with seeking co-production, undergraduate exchange and post-graduate opportunities for the film students of University of the West Indies (St. Augustine Campus).
+He met with the heads of film schools in Delhi, including Jamia Millia Islamia and the Asian Academy of Film and Television at Film City, New Delhi, to explore partnerships between their institutions.
+The discussions focused on potential co-productions, undergraduate exchange programmes, and postgraduate opportunities for students of the University of the West Indies, St. Augustine Campus.

-Ramesar held discussions with two key industry bodies, in which he was granted lifetime memberships, namely the International Chamber of Media and Entertainment Industry (ICMEI) and the International Film and Television Club (IFTC).
-At the IFTC, located in the Marwah Studios Complex, Film City (India's fastest-growing film studio), he spent a half-day meeting with the Studio Head.
-He was also honoured to be at the commencement exercises at the Asian Academy of Media Studies Film School in the capacity of guest lecturer, a visit that further led to discussions of collaboration between India and Trinidad's film institutions.

 In December 2015, he screened Haiti Bride at both the 2015 edition of the Ghetto Biennale, a cross-cultural arts festival held in Port-au-Prince, Haiti, and in the commune of Jacmel, where most of the film was shot.